Skip to main content

 Format exFAT exFAT or ext4

-Endurance Standard High Endurance
+Endurance rating Standard High Endurance

 Why High Endurance Matters